stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev.md

 ## Running sBTC Developer Release
 Detailed instructions can be found on the [bootstrap](./sbtc-dev/bootstrap.md) page.

+A simple flow is described on the [simple flow](./sbtc-dev/simple-flow.md) page.

 ## Things we need to formulate

 - Bootstrapping question, when is the protocol viable?